Falcion/Kabal/README.md

     - Project could be useful if you want to learn some functions.
     - Project doesn't use some hyper intellectual formulas for calculations.
  -->
+- Useful algorithms which could be used even in simplest solutions or codes.
+- Universal converter of units.
-- Rationalization module: returns a string format and integer value.
+- Rationalization and theoretical math module: probabilities, math functions and etc.
-- Different calcs of algebra.
+- Pseudo-random generator of different type objects.
-- Numbers factorizations.
+- Markdown-machine.
-- And other enormous number of functions.

 If you want to use this project in your own, just install it in and reference it as namespace: nothing special.